 You'll end up with a chart that looks something like this:

-In our example, you want to expand this table by grouping the channels.
+In this example, you want to expand this table by grouping the channels.
 For example, if the number of tickets in a channel is more than ten, label them "Big".
 If it's less than ten, label them "Small".

 This would not be possible using the default Explore metrics and attributes.
 Later, you'll discover how to use a standard calculated attribute to create this table.